 6. Reinforcement of bathroom and sanitary compartment walls

-• LHA and NCC LHDG have the same requirements for sheeting and nogging for shower
+• LHA and NCC LHDG have the same requirements for sheeting and nogging for shower.

-The NCC LHDS allows for more flexibility in design of bathrooms as compared to LHA
+The NCC LHDS allows for more flexibility in design of bathrooms as compared to LHA.

 7. Internal Stairways

 Conclusion: In this case the LHA has a slightly higher level of amenity by requiring a handrail regardless of the height of the rise of the stairway.
-However unless the design is a split-level dwelling (ie not a full flight of internal steps leading to an upper floor level), the handrail requirements under both LHA and NCC LHDS remain the same.
+However, unless the design is a split-level dwelling (i.e. not a full flight of internal steps leading to an upper floor level), the handrail requirements under both LHA and NCC LHDS remain the same.

 Application

-At this point, Livable Housing Design Guidelines are still followed in NSW by some government organisations.
-This is potentially since NSW government has opted out of mandating NCC Livable Housing Design Standards.
+At this point, the Livable Housing Design Guidelines are still followed in NSW by some government organisations.
+This is potentially since the NSW government has opted out of mandating NCC Livable Housing Design Standards.
 This however is creating confusion in the market with 2 sets of ‘Livable Housing’ documents for developers to choose from who like to introduce Livable Housing Design features in their dwellings, especially in NSW.

 I would suggest that where the option exists, choosing the NCC Livable Housing Design Standards over the older Livable Housing Design Guidelines is now the practical and future focused approach for any organisation.